Dr Matthew Derry profile photo

 Biography

-Dr Matthew Derry joined the Chemical Engineering and Applied Chemistry (CEAC) department in December 2019 as a Lecturer in Chemistry.
+Dr Matthew Derry joined Aston University in December 2019 as a Lecturer in Chemistry, and is now a Reader in Chemistry and a founding member of the Aston Institute for Membrane Excellence (AIME).
 Prior to joining Aston University he studied for his MChem degree in Chemistry with a Year in Industry at the University of York in 2012.
 This was followed by an industrially-funded PhD in Polymer Chemistry at the University of Sheffield under the supervision of Professor Steven P. Armes FRS in 2016, where his thesis was entitled "Polymerisation-induced self-assembly in non-polar media".
 He then continued at the University of Sheffield as a Research Associate to study block copolymer self-assembly using X-ray scattering in the groups of Professor Steven P. Armes FRS, Professor Anthony J. Ryan OBE and Dr Oleksandr O. Mykhaylyk.

 Areas of Expertise